 When the area is completely filled with yarn, I used masking tape to hold the yarn in place, but this was much too sticky and very difficult to remove after the wig was stitched.
 I recommend using something like painter’s tape instead.
 I placed a layer of wash-away stabilizer over the yarn and tape to prevent the yarn from becoming wrapped around the presser foot during stitching.

-The photo above shows the yarn hair, masking tape and stabilizer, as well as the stitches across the top of the wig.
+Yarn hair, masking tape and stabilizer, as well as the stitches across the top of the wig.

-And here is the doll wearing the wig.
+Above is the doll wearing the wig.
 The yarn was very thin and it made a very thin wig.
 So I decided to try again and make a wig that was a little different.

 This time, a bulky, fuzzy, multicolored yarn was used.
 Instead of just laying it back and forth on the stabilizer, it was wrapped around an 8-1/2″ quilting ruler.